-The governments of East African countries are committed to investigate and further develop geothermal energy in order to supplement and diversify energy sources.
-The commitment arises from:
+The governments of East African Countries are committed to investigate and further develop geothermal energy in order to supplement and diversify energy sources.
+This commitment arises due to:

 - Strong growth in electricity demand in the countries;

-- Recent effects of drought; and
+- Recent effects of drought

+- Silting of hydropower resources; and

-- Volatile nature of petroleum prices.
+- Volatile nature of Petroleum prices.

 The East African countries have similar energy production and consumption characteristics.
 Most of the rift valley countries in East Africa are dependent on fossil fuels as a primary energy source.
-They use traditional biomass fuels that represent the largest category of energy produced, ranging from 70 to 90% of total energy production.
+They use traditional biomass fuels that represent the largest category of energy produced, ranging from 70-90% of total energy production.
 The high percentage of usage of combustible waste and biomass causes large areas of deforestation and contributes to environmental degradation.
 All East African countries import petroleum products mainly for transport and electricity production.
-Renewable energy sources (hydro, geothermal, solar, etc.) represent a small portion of total energy production, averaging 2% for hydropower and solar and geothermal production combined (Table 1).
+Renewable energy sources (hydro, geothermal, solar, etc.) represent a small portion of total energy production, averaging 2% for hydropower and solar and geothermal production combined.